 SCREENING AND NOTIFICATION

 A panel of hospice professionals representative of an interdisciplinary team will screen the proposals.
 Presenters selected will be notified of acceptance by Email not later than November 30, 2019.

 A $100.00 reduction of conference registration fees will be granted to the two primary presenters in each session.
-All communications regarding the proposed session will be directed to the primary presenter.
+All communications regarding the proposed session will be directed to the presenter.

 WHAT TO INCLUDE IN PROPOSALS

 To submit a proposal, complete this on-line form and email the following items to Brandie Baker @ [email protected] To be considered, proposals must be typed and include all of the following items: